 - A systematic review of fuzzing based on machine learning techniques.

 Control the accuracy of the produced results / emulate the program’s behavior

-Another segment of tools that I have been rarely using are the test data generation tools.
+Another segment of tools that I have been rarely using is the test data generation tools.
 We often have the issue to generate test data for our mock databases in the integration tests.
-Of course you can use a dump from your production.
+Of course, you can use a dump from your production.
 But you will have to run scripts to make the data anonymous.
 And sometimes the volume is also too large.

 Test data generation tools help the testers in Load, performance, stress testing and also in database testing.
 Data generated through these tools can be used in other databases as well.
 This page provides a list of tools that I didn’t know.

 You may also find these articles related to data generation and unit test generation interesting :

 - Automated Software Test Generation:Some Challenges, Solutions, and Recent Advances by George Candea

 - Does Automated Unit Test Generation Really Help Software Testers?
 A Controlled Empirical Study

 - A Test Data Generation Tool for Unit Testing of C Programs